 Sometimes what the client thinks he or she wants to address or measure is only a fill-in for what the real issue is.
 You have to do your best to help your client describe the results they want, and it may take time for this to happen.
 Subsequently, you expect to work mutually toward that outcome and ultimately measure the outcome.

 Occasionally, however, the coaching conversation uncovers an issue that may seem outside the coaching agreement scope.
 When that happens, it’s your job to offer interpretations that help the client gain awareness of what the underlying issue really is so you can develop applicable, measurable goals.
 Again, consider a sports analogy.
 A player may blame her poor batting average on an improper swing when further conversation reveals that the real problem is a loss of confidence for whatever reason.
 The goal (a better batting average) may stay the same, but how you approach it may change.
 This can make the difference between adequate and exceptional coaching.

 Business coaching can achieve objectives, or it can achieve objectives while improving corporate culture and setting the stage for even greater accomplishments.
-To learn more about why coaching is crucial and what the core components of successful coaching are, I invite you to consider reading my books, including Powerful Executive Coaching.
+To learn more about why coaching is crucial and what the core components of successful coaching are, I invite you to continue reading my blog.
 Here you’ll learn not only critical skills, but also how to gauge feedback and accurately measure coaching results.